nilx/io_png/README.txt

 # OVERVIEW

 io_png.c contains high-level routines to read and write PNG images using libpng.
-On only handles common use cases, and provides a simplified interface.
+It only handles common use cases, and provides a simplified interface.

 # LICENSE